Thank goodness the original researchers were wrong.

 We're going to end with this because it basically ties it all together:

 Cannabidiol Induces Rapid and Sustained Antidepressant-Like Effects Through Increased BDNF Signaling and Synaptogenesis in the Prefrontal Cortex.

 Synaptogenesis means to create new brain pathways and connections.

-The prefrontal cortex is the rational counterweight to the fear center (amygdala)...key to the anxiety circuit.
+The prefrontal cortex is the rational counterweight to the fear center (amygdala)... the key to the anxiety circuit.

 Wait a minute...we're talking about the hippocampus.
 Oh yes…